 \subsection{Link with diffusion}

 The linearised system~\eqref{eq:linearised_system} can be written in the matrix form:

 where:

-The matrix $\mathsfbi{D}$ \cpc{may thus be thought of as} a diffusion matrix and the real part of its eigenvalues can be interpreted as effective eddy diffusivities of our problem.
+The matrix $\mathsfbi{D}$ \cpc{may thus be thought of as} a diffusion matrix and the real part of its eigenvalues can be interpreted as effective eddy diffusivities of our problem (a discussion on the imaginary parts of these eigenvalues is provided in section~\ref{section:regularisation_of_model}).
 The trace or this matrix is $-f$ and its determinant is $-C$.
 Therefore, the instability conditions derived in the previous section are equivalent to the existence of an eigenvalue \cpc{of this matrix} with negative real part and hence an antidiffusive \cpc{dynamical behaviour} that sharpens density gradients.
 This result can be generalised to the full (nonlinear) system~\eqref{eq:system_adim} (\cpc{as discussed in more detail in} appendix~\ref{appendix:non_linear_diffusion}) but for the purpose of the stability analysis the above (zero-th order) eddy diffusivities suffice to understand the mechanism at hand.